 - Help ECE providers become effective participants in, and advocates for, such capacity building.

 Many elements of an infrastructure to provide high quality ECE are in place in PA, and high quality early childhood programs in the state consistently demonstrate the ability to prepare at-risk children for school.
 Underfunding the the state’s early learning programs has created increased access challenges for many years, and today only one-in-six three- and four-year-old children in PA have access to publically-funded, high-quality pre-k.

-As the vision behind the statewide Pre-K for PA campaign, DVAEYC is proud to have played an important role in developing a widespread understanding that learning begins early, and that high quality preschool experiences make a big difference.
+As the vision behind the statewide Pre-K for PA campaign, we are proud to have played an important role in developing a widespread understanding that learning begins early, and that high quality preschool experiences make a big difference.
 We have helped secure investments of tens of millions of dollars into expanded high quality pre-K programs.
 We played a critical role in advancing Mayor Kenney’s vision of universal pre-K in Philadelphia, including advocating for and leading the original Universal Pre-K Commission, working on the effort to pass a soda tax to fund it, and recruiting ECE programs to participate.
-DVAEYC is at the table!
+We are at the table!

 Our goals are to ensure elected officials know and understand two keys facts, which influence all ECE policy: learning begins at birth, and that every environment is a learning environment.
 It remains critically important that we work for high quality early care and education—in preschool and all ages before then.
 Policies that allow new parents more time with their babies matter.
 Good home visiting programs matter.
 Developing strong partnerships between parents and their ECE programs matter.
 Effective early intervention matters.

-While DVAEYC and the early childhood community cannot take responsibility for every child in every environment, we can advocate for and build the partnerships necessary to make every environment a HIGH QUALITY learning environment.
+While we and the larger early childhood community cannot take responsibility for every child in every environment, we can advocate for and build the partnerships necessary to make every environment a HIGH QUALITY learning environment.